seantarogers/EtwNServiceBus/README.md

 | EasyLogger        | to rolling file  | 3,484,000                       |
 | Standard Log4Net  | to rolling file  |    68,900                       |                                  |

-When more Log4Net appenders are used the performance degrades significantly.
+When more Log4Net appenders are used the overall performance degrades significantly.
 We are only using one appender in this test.
-However, when using ETW to write traces to an out of process ETW Consumer there is negligible impact on the Provider performance.
-Consequently, the Provider can trace as frequently and to as many syncs as required.
+However when you add in an ADO appender and a Windows EventLog Appender the number of traces per 10 seconds heads down towards 1000.
+Fortunately, when writing to an out of process ETW Consumer there is a negligible overhead on the Provider performance.
+As a result, the Provider can trace as frequently as required and distribute these traces to as many sources as required.

 ## To Run Solution